Need help finding the right class? Have a question about how classes work?

 Innovative Interactive Instruction

-Focus on New, Challenging Problems
+Focus on Non-Routine, Challenging Problems

 To prepare our students for the challenges of tomorrow, we teach them how to apply fundamentals to different types of problems, not just variations on the same problem they’ve seen before.
-Building a critical problem solving skill set, our students are prepared for the rigors of top-tier colleges and internationally competitive careers.
+Building a critical problem-solving skill set, our students are prepared for the rigors of top-tier colleges and internationally competitive careers.

 Who Should Take This Class?